nexl1/Nex_BlueStampPortfolio/index.md

 - What your biggest challenges and triumphs were at BSE
 - A summary of key topics you learned about
-- What you hope to learn in the future after everything you've learned at BSE
+- What you hope to learn in the future after everything you've learned at BSE For my third milestone, I completed my second modification and added final touches to the International Space Station tracker.
+I

 # Second Milestone